covidgreen/react-native-exposure-notification-service/README.md

 - `exposureCheckFrequency`: a number representing the period between exposure downloads in minutes
 - `serverURL`: a string representing the the server api url (should not have trailing /)
+- `keyServerUrl`: a string representing the the key server api url (should not have trailing /).
+Will defauilt to serverURL
+- `keyServerType`: a string representing the the key server type, options are nearform or google.
+Defaults to nearform
 - `authToken`: a string representing the current authorization token
 - `refreshToken`: a string representing a token used to refresh the authorization token
 - `storeExposuresFor`: a number representing the number of days to store data for